Power Automate SharePoint: Triggers, Filters, HTTP, and Actions

 Every SharePoint trigger, every action, OData filter query syntax, and the advanced HTTP request action — the complete connector reference for flow builders.

 The SharePoint connector in Power Automate is the most widely used connector in the platform — and the most frequently misused.
 Choosing the wrong trigger causes double-fires and infinite loops.
 Using "Get items" without a filter query loads thousands of records unnecessarily.
 The "Send an HTTP request to SharePoint" action unlocks capabilities no other action provides.
-This guide covers every trigger and action with the context you need to use each one correctly.
+This guide covers SharePoint triggers, actions, OData filters, Data Operations, tracked properties, and HTTP patterns with the context you need to use each one correctly.

 Triggers determine when a flow starts.
 The SharePoint connector offers two categories: list/library triggers (respond to item or file changes) and site triggers (respond to page or structural changes).